 This site uses different types of cookie.

-The information generated by the cookie about your use of our website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+The information generated by the cookie about your use of our website (including your IP address) will be transmitted to and stored on Google servers.
 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity and providing other services relating to website activity and internet usage.

 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google undertakes not to associate your IP address with any other data held by Google.